Charles Coote, 1st Earl of Mountrath

 Charles Coote, 1st Earl of Mountrath (c.
-1610 – 17 December 1661) was an Anglo-Irish peer, the son of Sir Charles Coote, 1st Baronet, and Dorothea Cuffe, the former being an English veteran of the Battle of Kinsale (1601) who subsequently settled in Ireland.

-Irish Rebellion and Civil War

-The younger Coote became an MP for Leitrim in the Irish Parliament between 1634 and 1635 and again in 1640, a year before the outbreak of the Irish rebellion of 1641.
-The elder Charles Coote was active in the suppression of the Irish insurgents in 1642, launching attacks on Clontarf and County Wicklow in late 1641 in which many civilians died; he was killed in action defending Trim in May 1642.
+1609 – 18 December 1661) was an Anglo-Irish soldier and politician from County Roscommon.
+A strong advocate of the Protestant Ascendancy in Ireland, he fought for Parliament and the Commonwealth in the 1641 to 1652 Irish Confederate Wars.
+Coote also sat as an MP, and held various senior administrative posts, including Lord President of Connaught.

+Personal details

+Charles Coote was born c.
+1609, eldest son of Sir Charles Coote (died 1642), and his wife Dorothea.
+One of five surviving children, he had three brothers, Chidley (1608–1668), Richard (1620–1683), and Thomas (1621–1671), and a sister, Letitia.

+Prior to 1630, Coote married Mary Rushe, with whom he had a son, another Charles (1630–1672).
+Mary died before 1645, when Coote married again, this time to Jane Hannay (died 1684).
+They had four children together, Richard, Chidley, Dorothy (1652–1677), Hannah, and Jane.

+Irish Confederate Wars

+Relatively little is known of Coote's career prior to 1641.
+He entered Trinity College, Dublin in 1622, was knighted in 1626, and was elected Member of Parliament for County Leitrim in the Irish House of Commons in 1640.

-After the death of his father, Charles Coote also led some of the King's forces under Ormonde against the Confederate army, but was captured defending a stronghold in the Curragh of Kildare by an Irish army led by Castlehaven.
+After the death of his father in action defending Trim in May 1642, Charles Coote led some of the King's forces under Ormonde against the Confederate army, but was captured defending a stronghold in the Curragh of Kildare by an Irish army led by Castlehaven.
 He was released during the 1643 cessation of arms.

-At this time Coote travelled to England with a number of Protestants to agitate for harsh anti-Catholic measures and an end to the cessation.
+At this time Coote traveled to England with a number of Protestants to agitate for harsh anti-Catholic measures and an end to the cessation.
 In Dublin Archbishop Ussher condemned the extremism of Coote and his fellows, but Coote was unbending.
 The King, however, ignored these demands and so Coote joined the Parliamentarians.
 Coote was appointed commander of Connacht by the Parliamentarians in 1645.
 Operating from west Ulster, he temporarily overran the northwest of the province over the next two years.